MihkelMK/obsidian-project-tasks/README.md

 This option is useful if you have changed the list of automatic tags because then you can clear the old automatic tags.

+### Automatic Updates on Save

+To keep your project task dependencies consistently up-to-date, you can enable automatic updates whenever a file is saved.
+This removes the need to manually run the `set-ids` command.

+- **Auto-update on save**: A toggle to enable or disable this feature.
+It is disabled by default.
+- **Watched folders**: When auto-update is enabled, you must specify a list of folders to monitor.
+The plugin will only automatically update tasks in files that are saved within these folders.
+This gives you granular control over which parts of your vault are affected.

+When enabled, saving a file inside a watched folder will automatically apply the task ID and dependency logic, ensuring your project plan is always current.

 ### Using Front Matter

 All of the options that you can set in the options dialog can also be set at a file level by putting the option values in the front matter of the file and setting the **Override Settings** option.